zachbaker55/Exercise-03b-Tweening-and-Screen-Shake/README.md

 If you run the project, you will see the project where we left off at the end of Exercise 03a.
 We will now have an opportunity to start making it "juicier".

 *I have made a few small adjustments in anticpation of this exercise.
-If it seems like I have moved things around a bit, don't worry*
+If it seems like I have moved things around a bit, don't worry.*

 ---